-The brother of a Leicestershire English teacher who died in Bangkok yesterday is calling for an inquiry into the British Embassy Bangkok’s handling of the matter, in addition to an inquiry by the Thailand Government into his employment by Kasem Bundit University.
+The brother of a Leicestershire English teacher who died in Bangkok yesterday (March 26) is calling for an inquiry into the British Embassy Bangkok’s handling of the matter, in addition to an inquiry by the Thailand Government into his employment by Kasem Bundit University.

 On March 16 in an eMail to photo-journ’s newsblog, Mr Davies said:

 Indications are that he may be able to fly home soon on normal flight.
 I am now in touch with Embassy and they will assist in arrangements.

 I have also asked for arrangements to pay hospital.
 Can you please assure doctors that I am attempting to pay ASAP.